Technical partner for small teams

 Long-term support

 Most of my best client relationships started with a single project.
-I'm happy to stay involved after launch, keeping things running, making improvements, and being someone you can call when something needs attention.
+I'm happy to stay involved long after launch; keeping things running, making improvements, and being someone you can call when something needs attention.

 Contact